Was That Behavior Intentional or Can My Child Not Help It?

 Lagging Skills, Learning Skills, and Skill Independence

 A lagging skill is any task your child is not yet capable of doing developmentally, not due to their chronological age, but due to their developmental age, which is unique to every child.
 These are tasks you are not even asking your child to do yet because the skills for these tasks have not yet developed.
 For instance, requiring your child to eat a variety of food textures when they are only able to tolerate hard and crunchy.
-Or, asking a child to sit and wait “like their classmates” when you know they have never been able to control their body for more than 60 seconds.
+Or, asking a child to sit and wait “like their classmates” when you know they have never been able to control their body for more than thirty seconds.

 As children develop, they will enter the learning skills phase where they are trying new things, making mistakes, and gaining skills.
-When a child is in the learning skills phase, they need coaching from us, visual strategies and reminders to complete these tasks, as well as PRACTICE.
+When a child is in the learning skills phase, they need coaching from us, visual strategies and reminders to complete tasks, as well as PRACTICE.
 Children may receive external rewards while they are learning new skills to promote motivation until they are intrinsically motivated by the feeling of accomplishment.

 “Intentional Behavior” is Actually a Maladaptive Coping Strategy

-When a child is able to remain in their “thinking brain,” or their upper cortex, and process their feelings at the same time, you might see behaviors that appear more intentional.
-Examples of these behaviors might look like walking by their sister’s tower and knocking it down in a state of revenge after feeling annoyed at their sister, or breaking all the pencils so that no one in the class can do the writing assignment.
-Children are certainly stressed in these moments, but they are able to access enough control over their actions to make a plan to show you how upset they really are.
-These behaviors are perceived as intentional because they have an element of planning to them, but they are actually just maladaptive coping strategies.
-Let me explain.
+When a child is able to remain in their “thinking brain,” or their upper cortex, and experience their feelings at the same time, you might see a reaction that appears more intentional.
+Examples of these behaviors might look like walking by their brother’s tower and knocking it down in a state of revenge, or breaking all the pencils so that no one in the class can do the writing assignment.

-How to Help Prevent Stress Responses
+How to Prevent Stress Responses

 Prioritize Sleep.
 Sleep is the foundation of emotional regulation and without it, you and your child will remain in a stress cycle.
 Sleep first.